 On the Web

-- Sign-in to your Google account and go to My Account.
-Click on Personal info & privacy.
+- Sign in to your Google account and go to My Account.
+Click on Data and personalization in the left pane.

 - Click on Start to initiate the process of auto-deleting your Google account.

 - The first step is to choose the time period after which Google should consider your account inactive.
 This can range from 3 months to 18 months.